-In general, you cannot receive survivors benefits if you remarry before the age of 60 unless the latter marriage ends, whether by death, divorce, or annulment.
+In general, you can't receive survivors benefits if you remarry before the age of 60 unless the latter marriage ends, whether by death, divorce, or annulment.
 If you remarry after age 60 (50 if disabled), you can still collect benefits on your former spouse's record.
 When you reach age 62 or older, you may get retirement benefits on the record of your new spouse if they are higher.
 Your remarriage would have no effect on the benefits being paid to your children.

 A divorce can affect a number of things in your life, even after you've passed away.
 From retirement benefits to changing your name on your Social Security card, it is important to understand the legal aspects of a marriage dissolution.
 Let an experienced divorce attorney in your state help you make the best decisions regarding divorce, remarriage, and Social Security -- putting your mind at ease.